lupyuen/lupyuen.github.io/src/dsi3.md

 -   Driver for LCD Panel
 -   Driver for Display Engine

-Running an Integration Test across the C and Zig Drivers will be a little tricky.
-Here's how we run the Integration Test...
+Running an __Integration Test__ across the C and Zig Drivers will be a little tricky.
+This is how we run the test...

 We created this program in Zig that __calls the C and Zig Drivers__, in the right sequence: [render.zig](https://github.com/lupyuen/pinephone-nuttx/blob/main/render.zig#L1146-L1182)